 This is very hard to give a clear preference on, although with its larger user base I tend to believe that Waze does better here.

 This is because they will have a faster response time to issues which is most often the problem you come across when using these apps, that being the delays and traffic issues that are not seen on the app.

 User interface and usability

-In conclusion I’d have to say it’s difficult picking between the two apps.
-For myself I feel like I will probably use Google Maps as it’s more encompassing and I use the walking navigation just as much as the driving for when I inevitably get lost somewhere in London.
+Most people will probably use Google Maps as it’s more encompassing, particularly if you live in a city – I use the walking navigation just as much as the driving for when I inevitably get lost somewhere in London.

-The best was I can see to properly define which app is for you is essentially going to be, do you want the best driving navigation app, or do you want an app which has more features but is maybe lacking in a few areas.
-This is the difference, Google Maps is the “good enough” option.
+This is the difference.
+Google Maps is the “good enough” option.
 If you don’t use navigation very often, I would stick with Google Maps as it will do the job and you’ll be fine.

 In fact, the main benefit I see with Google Maps over Waze is primarily in what appears to be there infrastructure, the app is able to load the map and calculate routes faster.
 Likely just a pure server performance issue but if you’re always in a hurry then this may sway your decision towards Google Maps.

 However, if you need navigation for driving often then Waze is the way to go, for me it is the better app.
 It has a few added benefits like signalling potentially problem areas on the map and having a real time updater for its data as it’s based of other users.